 by Alexander Thomas (aka Dr. Lex)

-I'll be very short about this one: this is a simple free-to-use set for the 10 possible icons that match the ‘icon’ description used in the Dark Sky (Forecast.io) weather API.
-The values at the time of this writing are:
+I'll be very short about this one: this is a simple free-to-use set for the 22 possible icons that match the ‘icon’ description used in the Visual Crossing weather API.
+The icon names are:

-In short, this means that you can do pretty much anything with these icons.
-The only catch is that as long as the originals are remotely recognisable, either because you are using them as-is or because you modified them not too dramatically, then you must visibly mention my name somewhere in your product where users can see it.
+In practice this means you can do pretty much anything with these icons.
+The only restriction is that as long as the originals are remotely recognisable, either because you are using them as-is or because you modified them not too dramatically, then you must visibly mention my name somewhere in your product where users can see it.
 You can either use “Dr. Lex” or “Alexander Thomas”.
 You can link to my website if you wish, but you don't have to.
 There is no need to contact me if you provide the required attribution, and there is no requirement to share profits.
 If you really insist, you can donate something.

 In April 2016, I needed a set of icons for creating a quick and simple weather webapp that relied on the Dark Sky forecast API.
 Given that the API only had 10 possible weather state icons, I thought it would be trivial to find a set of plain, non-animated usable icons with no strings attached.
 Either I was wrong, or search engines nowadays are getting increasingly useless due to excessive fuzziness and attempts to be smart even when users enter the most idiotic search queries.
 I spent dozens of minutes sifting through a lot of junk, noticing that some persons seem to have done a great effort to boost search engine rankings of their commercially-licensed icon sets, obscuring the possibly free sets I was looking for.